 Fold this strip in half, right sides together (so it is now 2″ x 79″).
 Pin in place from each vertical seam out to the end of each tie.
 The middle 18″ waistband section should be left un-pinned.

 Using a 1/2″ seam allowance, stitch each tie.
 To do this, you will start at the waistband/tie seam, stitch towards the end of the tie, pivot at corner, and stitch across the end to finish.
 Remember, this leaves the center 18″ waistband section open.

 Turn the ties right side out through the open waistband section.
+Fold under the raw edges of the waistband end ¼”, press and stitch in place to secure your edge.
 Warning: I found this to be the most time consuming part, but using tweezers and a chop stick helped tremendously!
 Press both ties flat.

 Match the gathered top edge of the apron panel right sides together with the front layer of the waistband opening.
 Pin together.
 The gathered edge should be a perfect fit within the 18″ opening of the waistband.
 If it isn’t, loosen or tighten the gathers until it fits exactly.

 Stitch across the top edge, making sure your seam is below your rows of gathering stitches.